 They are all three dually accredited by American external agencies and offer the IB Diploma as a leaving qualification.
 However, St Maur International School has a broader curriculum, involving French, Montessori and International Primary elements as well as offering IGCSEs, the American High School Diploma and Advanced Placement courses.
 The youngster Horizon Japan International School is currently a candidate for the IB Primary Years and Middle Years Programmes.

-For smaller children, St Maur has a Montessori kindergarten and YIS follows the Reggio Emilia system.
+For smaller children, St Maur has a Montessori kindergarten and YIS follows the Reggio Emilia approach.
 The express line from Shibuya in Tokyo to Yokohama means that more pupils are now commuting from Tokyo, at least for the Junior High and High School years.
 Japan is very safe for children travelling alone and even small children of six or seven can be seen by themselves on the Tokyo subway.
 Alternatively, parents move to Yokohama and commute to Tokyo for work

 There is also a selection of nursery and pre-schools, including Treehouse Montessori School.